-We simulated similar conditions for two types of scenarios (with and without Aero-Shield) to be able to compare and assess the impact of Aero-Shield.
-We simulated a worst-case scenario to generate the maximum level of aerosol (i.e. much higher than a typical AGP operation).
+We simulated similar conditions for two types of scenarios (with and without shield) to be able to compare and assess the impact of the designed barrier.
+We simulated the worst-case scenario to generate the maximum level of aerosol (i.e. much higher than a typical AGP operation).
 We run the simulations over 7 continuous slots as follow:

-- Slot 1 (15 min) leaving the room in a standstill condition with no operation - Slot 2 (15 min) simulating AGP operation with Aero-Shield - Slot 3 (45 min) stopping the operation and moving around the room for cleaning and sanitising the equipment - Slot 4 (15 min) leaving the room in a standstill condition with no operation. - Slot 5 (15 min) simulating AGP operation with no barrier - Slot 6 (45 min) stopping the operation and moving around the room and cleaning and sanitising the equipment - Slot 7 (15 min) Leaving the room in a standstill condition with no operation.
+- Slot 1 (15 min) leaving the room in a standstill condition with no operation - Slot 2 (15 min) simulating AGP operation with barrier - Slot 3 (45 min) stopping the operation and moving around the room for cleaning and sanitising the equipment - Slot 4 (15 min) leaving the room in a standstill condition with no operation. - Slot 5 (15 min) simulating AGP operation with no barrier - Slot 6 (45 min) stopping the operation and moving around the room and cleaning and sanitising the equipment - Slot 7 (15 min) Leaving the room in a standstill condition with no operation.